2 February 2026

 Many product listings include a video in the image carousel these days, and for good reason – it works to sell the product.

-A+ Content is another valuable tool to add more to your product descriptions.
+A+ Content is another valuable section on your listing page.
 This feature (formerly known as Enhanced Brand Content), lets you add rich, more detailed content to your product listing.
-This is great for going in-depth into the differentiating features and benefits of your product, as well as promoting additional products in your line.
+This is great for going in-depth into the differentiating features and benefits of your product, as well as promoting additional products in your line (read this detailed guide on Amazon a+ premium content).

 Benefits of A+ content are: